 When introducing advance care planning to an Aboriginal and Torres Strait Islander person, allow adequate time to provide an appropriate and clear explanation of the benefits to the individual, family and community.

-Do not be intrusive.
+Do not be intrusive and approach difficult conversations gently, giving it time.
 Come back if necessary at another time to continue the conversation.
 Respect the person's right to not disclose or communicate.
-For example, you could start the conversation in a roundabout way, plant the seed and observe if the idea is accepted.

 Issues of death

 Some Aboriginal and Torres Strait Islander people will not engage in advance care planning due to sensitivities around issues of death.
 Health professionals can talk to Aboriginal and/or Torres Strait Islander health workers (for example, an Aboriginal Hospital Liaison Officer) or the person's family for help where possible.

 Many Aboriginal and Torres Strait Islander people have a strong connection to their land and country and may be distressed if they need to move into care away from their community.